vaibhavpatil2005/FunStrike-4_AI_2Players_Game/README.md

-# 🎮 **FunSkool Strike4 – The Ultimate AI-Powered Connect 4 Game**
+# 🎮 **FunStrike4 – The Ultimate AI-Powered Connect 4 Game**

-**FunSkool Strike4** is a powerful, visually rich, and AI-driven online version of the classic Connect 4 game.
+**FunStrike4** is a powerful, visually rich, and AI-driven online version of the classic Connect 4 game.
 Featuring a smart opponent, colorful UI, real-time gameplay, and rich animations, it’s perfect for both casual gamers and competitive strategists.

 > 🧠 Built with TypeScript + React, powered by AI logic and styled with TailwindCSS, this project represents the future of digital board games.